srimanivannan/nodejs-kafka-client-app/README.md

 ### How to do SSL config setup?
 Please see [here](./docs/how-to-export-certificates-from-jks.md)

-### Understanding od code and syntax of this application
+### Understanding of code and syntax of this application
 Please see [here](./docs/understanding-of-code-and-syntax.md)